-On July 20th 18:00 I’ll be giving a lecture on climate politics at the House of Lords in London, hosted by the Global Warming Policy Foundation.
+On July 20th 18:30 I’ll be giving a lecture on climate politics in Westminster, in London, hosted by the Global Warming Policy Foundation.
 My title is “Climate Politics as Manichean Paranoia.”
 Details, including how to secure an invitation, can be found here.

 Here is my abstract: